 Under the terms of the agreement, the Company is required to make aggregate cash payments of US\$450,000, incur aggregate exploration expenditures of US\$5,000,000 on the property and issue a total of 4,000,000 common shares from its treasury over a period of 4 years to earn an 80% interest in the property.
-To date, the Company has made cash payments of US\$210,000, issued a total of 2,000,000 common shares to the vendor and is currently conducting a diamond drill program.
+To date, the Company has made cash payments of US\$250,000, issued a total of 2,000,000 common shares to the vendor and has recently completed its initial diamond drill program.